 Two trials (434 participants) compared a preoperative transfusion plus standard care to a group receiving standard care.
 Overall, the quality of the evidence was low to very low across different outcomes according to GRADE methodology.
 This was due to the trials being at high risk of bias due to lack of blinding, and outcome estimates being imprecise.
 One trial was stopped early because more people in the no transfusion arm developed an acute chest syndrome.

 There was no difference in all-cause mortality between people receiving preoperative transfusions and those receiving no preoperative transfusions (two trials, 434 participants, no deaths occurred).

 There was significant heterogeneity between the two trials in the number of people developing an acute chest syndrome, a meta-analysis was therefore not performed.
-One trial showed a reduced number of people developing acute chest syndrome between people receiving preoperative transfusions and those receiving no preoperative transfusions, risk ratio 0.11 (95% confidence interval 0.01 to 0.80) (65 participants), whereas the other trial did not, risk ratio 4.81 (95% confidence interval 0.23 to 99.61) (369 participants).
+One trial showed a reduced number of people developing acute chest syndrome between people receiving preoperative transfusions and those receiving no preoperative transfusions, risk ratio 0.11 (95% confidence interval 0.01 to 0.80) (65 participants), whereas the other trial did not, RR 4.81 (95% CI 0.23 to 99.61) (369 participants).

 There were no differences between the preoperative transfusion groups and the groups without preoperative transfusion in the number of people developing:

 • a vaso-occlusive crisis, Peto odds ratio (OR) 1.91 (95% confidence interval 0.61 to 6.04) (two trials, 434 participants, very low-quality evidence).